drhsqlite/fossil-mirror/www/rebaseharm.md

 while they're still isolated on a feature branch, or should that vetting wait until you finally push a collapsed version of a private working branch to the parent repo?
-Will the many eyeballs even see those errors when they’re intermingled with code implementing some tasty new feature?
+Will the many eyeballs even see those errors when they’re intermingled with code implementing some compelling new feature?

 ## <a name="testing"></a>4.0 Rebase commits untested check-ins to the blockchain